jack-morgan/Personal-Website/_posts/2017-6-6-Football-Wikipedia-Parser.md

 ### Code Walkthrough

-The first thing that needs to be done is to create a blank csv file
+The first thing that needs to be done is to create a blank csv file:

 ```python
 with open("playerhistory.csv", "w") as fp:
     a = csv.writer(fp)
     a.writerow("")
 ```
-And also create a blank list, in which the data will be added to.
+And also create a blank list, in which the data will be added to:

 ```python
 footballer_names = []